 The Küttis family is delighted to support the new KESKUS International Estonian Centre, a project that would have been close to Hilda and Nicholas’s hearts.

 Get involved and help support our future

 Please join our growing list of capital campaign donors!
-KESKUS International Estonian Centre’s donor categories are Kalevipoja Laud for gifts over $100,000 (including naming rights for specific areas), Viru Vanemad for gifts over $10,000, and Kungla Rahvas for gifts up to $10,000.
+KESKUS International Estonian Centre’s donor categories are Kalevipoja Laud for gifts of $100,000 and above (including naming rights for specific areas), Viru Vanemad for gifts of $10,000 and above, and Kungla Rahvas for gifts under $10,000.
 The launch of the Kungla Rahvas campaign is slated for June 2021.

 To make a donation, please contact email@example.com.
 Donations may be made as a family gift, or in honour of an individual or family.
 All Canadian and U.S. donations will be issued a tax receipt.